bufbuild/docs.buf.build/docs/breaking/rules.md

 * If the type is changed from string to bytes, no failure is produced.
   A special message talking about string and bytes compatibility is produced if the type changed from bytes to string.
-Per the docs, you can change between string and bytes IF the data is valid UTF-8, but since we are only concerned with the API definition and cannot know how a user will actually use the field, we still produce a failure.
+Per the docs, you can change between string and bytes IF the data is valid UTF-8, but since we are only concerned with the API definition and cannot know how a user actually uses the field, we still produce a failure.
 * If the previous and current types are both enums, the enums are checked to see if the (1) the short names are equal (2) the previous enum is a subset of the current enum.
 A subset is defined as having a subset of the name/number enum values.
 If the previous is a subset, no failure is